 2.The Virtual Classroom

-Today, one of the challenges faced by medical colleges is the availability of senior guest faculty – experts in their own area of practice.
+Today, one of the challenges faced by educational institutions is the availability of senior guest faculty – experts.
 With limitations in lecture hall space and availability of all students at a given time, colleges have started adopting the Virtual Classroom.
 While Smart Classrooms have ensured that lectures are captivating and interactive, Virtual Classrooms ensure that these lectures are available to a larger audience – both live and on-demand

 There are three distinct features that you should look at implementing while deploying a Virtual Classroom.